aerospike/act/README.md

 1. the device name(s)
 2. the number of reads/writes to perform
-3. the number of large block operations to perform (large-block-ops-per-sec)

 For example, to run a 48x test, you would modify the actconfig_24x.txt file to specify the correct drive and the correct number of reads/writes per drive.
 For a